-12 A. As discussed above, the Release 1 deployment of the iESP technology infrastructure 13 and the 22 use case capabilities will establish the foundation of PSE&G's smart energy
+9 A. As discussed above, the Release 1 deployment of the iESP technology infrastructure and 10 the 22 use case capabilities will establish the foundation of PSE&G's smart energy vision and roadmap.
+The following section lays out the key components of the Release 1 program plan and 11 12 scope:

-1 vision and roadmap.
-The following section lays out the key components of the Release 1 2 program plan and scope: 3 • Establishment of the iESP, which includes the deployment of smart data and technology 4 infrastructure systems, communications, meters and sensors that enables the smart 5 use case capabilities.
-The Release 1 iESP implementation will include the extension of 6 the current ECNet RF Mesh Network, currently deployed for commercial and industrial 7 customers, across the remaining PSE&G service territory including: 8 • 182 additional data collectors/gateways (currently 26 deployed); 9 • 2,370 additional routers/bridges (currently 2,300 deployed); 10 • 2.2 million smart electric meters (currently 15,000 deployed for commercial and 11 industrial customers); 12 • The deployment of smart electric meters, which will take place over approximately five 13 years.
-The deployment will ramp up over time, with AMI meters being installed to 14 replace aged and/or inaccesible non-AMI meters over the first three years.
-In year three, 15 PSE&G will accelerate targeted deployment of AMI, focusing on installing in locations 16 that traditionally have access issues.
-Full deployment of approximately 1 million meters 17 a year will take place in years 4 and 5.
-18 • The deployment of the initial 22 smart energy use case capabilities (listed above and 19 described later in this section) that will enable a range of foundational and advanced 20 smart capabilities across the six smart domains.
-The costs and benefits for these 22 initial 21 use cases are accounted for in the Business Case Overview presented in Figure 5 below.

-1 Q. Please describe the proposed CEF-EC Release 1 Program Deployment Plan.

-A. As the initial step in the CEF-EC, PSE&G is proposing to deploy Release 1 -- the iESP infrastructure, system and data services, the 22 business and technology use case capabilities, and the relevant governance, project management office ("PMO"), change, communications, and technology infrastructure work streams.
+13 Establishment of the iESP, which includes the deployment of smart data and technology ٠ 14 infrastructure -- systems, communications, meters and sensors -- that enables the smart use case capabilities.
+The Release 1 iESP implementation will include the extension of the current 15

+1 ECNet RF Mesh Network, currently deployed for commercial and industrial customers, across 2 the remaining PSE&G service territory including: 3 • 182 additional data collectors/gateways (currently 26 deployed); 4 • 2,370 additional routers/bridges (currently 2,300 deployed); 5 • 2.2 million smart electric meters (currently 15,000 deployed for commercial and industrial 6 customers); 7 • The deployment of smart electric meters, which will take place over approximately five years.
+8 The deployment will ramp up over time, with AMI meters being installed to replace aged 9 and/or inaccesible non-AMI meters over the first two years.
+In year two, PSE&G will continue 10 targeted deployment of AMI, and will be ramping up to our full deployment capabilities.
+Full 11 deployment of approximately 900,000 meters a year will take place in years 3 and 4.
+12 • The deployment of the initial 22 smart energy use case capabilities (listed above and described 13 later in this section) that will enable a range of foundational and advanced smart capabilities 14 across the six smart domains.
+The costs and benefits for these 22 initial use cases are accounted 15 for in the Business Case Overview presented in Figure 5 below.
+16 Q. Please describe the proposed CEF-EC Release 1 Program Deployment Plan.
+17 A. As the initial step in the CEF-EC, PSE&G is proposing to deploy Release 1 the iESP infrastructure, system and data services, the 22 business and technology use case capabilities, and the relevant governance, project management office ("PMO"), change, communications, and technology infrastructure work streams.

-Q. Please describe the 22 use cases that comprise Release 1 of the CEF-EC and their benefits.
+1Q.Please describe the 22 use cases that comprise Release 1 of the CEF-EC and their2benefits.

-8 The 22 smart capabilities (use cases) will, alongside the iESP infrastructure, system, A. 9 and data services deployment, enable a number of smart capabilities that in turn will deliver a 10 number of customer and operational benefits.
-With respect to customer benefits, use case 11 capabilities planned in Release 1 will focus on enhanced engagement and service, automated 12 alerts and tips, support for energy efficiency and DER needs, and a range of advanced self-13 service energy and billing capabilities.
-Other customer-focused capabilities include the 14 availability of additional usage and service data that will enable customers to reduce their 15 bills by matching their profile to a better rate or joining energy efficiency initiatives.
-Meter 16 alerts can warn customers and PSE&G if there are issues, particularly safety related, with 17 their connections.
-For example, it was reported in early September 2018 that a smart meter 18 Con Edison installed in a New York residence alerted the utility to an unsafe condition behind the meter, possibly preventing a house fire.
-The ability to communicate in real time 19 20 with the meter will also deliver a number of outage and power quality benefits.
-These 21 capabilities and additional data should result in increased customer service and satisfaction.
+3 The 22 smart capabilities (use cases) will, alongside the iESP infrastructure, system, and A. data services deployment, enable a number of smart capabilities that in turn will deliver a number 4 5 of customer and operational benefits.
+With respect to customer benefits, use case capabilities 6 planned in Release 1 will focus on enhanced engagement and service, automated alerts and tips, 7 support for energy efficiency and DER needs, and a range of advanced self-service energy and 8 billing capabilities.
+Other customer-focused capabilities include the availability of additional 9 usage and service data that will enable customers to reduce their bills by matching their profile to 10 a better rate or joining energy efficiency initiatives.
+Meter alerts can warn customers and PSE&G if there are issues, particularly safety related, with their connections.
+For example, it was reported 11 12 in early September 2018 that a smart meter Con Edison installed in a New York residence alerted the utility to an unsafe condition behind the meter, possibly preventing a house fire.
+The ability 13 14 to communicate in real time with the meter will also deliver a number of outage and power quality 15 benefits.
+These capabilities and additional data should result in increased customer service and 16 satisfaction.